Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: Introduction

 In addition, Anderson localization also contributes to the suppression of entanglement entropy growth~\cite{RNandkishore2015,RNilanjan2021,Torito2023,KLi2023}.
 When disorder or quasiperiodic exceeds a threshold, the system undergoes a transition from an extended phase to a localized phase~\cite{PWAnderson1958,Fevers2008,ALagendijk2009,EAbrahams2010,SAubry1980}.
-While both skinning localized states (the localized state due to skin effect) and Anderson localized states (the localized state due to Anderson localisation) belong to localized states, the former confines eigenstates to the boundaries, whereas the latter localizes them within the bulk of the system.
-In low-dimensional ($d<2$) systems, even minor disorder can drive the system into a localized phase, rendering the extended-localized transition absent in such cases~\cite{EAbrahams1979}.
-However, in three dimensions, the coexistence of extended states and localized states can coexist under weak disorder, separated by a critical energy mobility edge~\cite{Fevers2008}, and the metal-insulator transition can be achieved by tuning the Fermi surface.
-Replacing random disorder with a quasiperiodic potential has been demonstrated to induce a metal-insulator transition~\cite{SAubry1980} and the mobility edge~\cite{XDeng2019,NRoy2021,JBiddle2010,SGanshan2015,YWang2020,SZLi2023,APadhan2022} in low-dimensional systems.
-The one-dimensional AAH model is the most notable example of a quasiperiodic model~\cite{SAubry1980,PGHarper1955}.
-When we introduce asymmetric hopping to the AAH model, the extended phase gradually transforms into a localized phase induced by the skin effect under OBCs.
-As the strength of the quasiperiodic potential increases, the impact of the skin effect diminishes, eventually leading to a transition to the localized phase~\cite{HJiang2019}.
-In this context, the dynamics of non-Hermitian AAH models have been extensively studied~\cite{LJZhai2020,SLonghi2021,LJZhai2022,TOrito2022,TOrito2023,AChakrabarty2023,YCWang2023}.
-The transition between the skin effect to the Anderson localized is accompanied by entanglement entropy re-entrant the area law region.
-However, the disparities in the mechanisms underlying the suppression of entanglement entropy growth in these two cases remain to be fully unveiled in entanglement dynamics.
-Furthermore, whether the transition point between these two area laws is also an area law or follows other laws remains to be further studied.
+Although both skin effect and Anderson localization can induce localized states, their eigenstate characteristics are completely different, i.e., the former is localized on the boundary, while the latter is localized in the bulk of the system.
+In low-dimensional ($d\le2$) systems, even minor disorder can drive the system into a localized phase, rendering the extended-localized transition absent in such cases~\cite{EAbrahams1979}.
+In three-dimensional case, weak disorder can lead to the coexistence of extended and localized states, which is clearly divided by the critical energy mobility edge~\cite{Fevers2008,SZLi2023a}.
+In other words, under such circumstance, one can achieve the metal-insulator phase transition by manipulating the Fermi surface.